dbbs-lab/bsb-core/docs/cells/intro.rst

 .. rubric:: Specifying morphologies

 If the cell type is represented by morphologies, you can list multiple :class:`selectors
-<.placement.indicator.MorphologySelector>` to fetch them from the
+<.morphologies.selector.MorphologySelector>` to fetch them from the
 :doc:`/morphologies/repository`.

 .. code-block:: json